Jan Haas, “Mrs. Haas”, is the Owner/Administrator of Trent Montessori.

 Samantha McKinney, “Miss Samantha”, works in our Extended Care.

 Samantha is a student at NKU studying Early Childhood Education.
-This is Samantha’s 4th year at Trent and is a Trent graduate.
+This is Samantha’s 5th year at Trent and she is a Trent graduate.
 Samantha enjoys dance, traveling, and swimming.

 My favorite part of teaching is seeing the children’s face light up every morning, ready to learn and grow!